Graduate Program in Physiology & Integrative Biology

 • Robert Wood Johnson Medical School

-• Key Words: Genetic and microarray analysis of endogenous opioid systems; insulin-like growth factor systems in development and cancer; post-translational processing enzymes
+• Key Words: Genetic and microarray analysis of endogenous opioid systems; insulin-like growth factor systems in development and cancer; post-translational processing enzymes, function and regulation of endogenous opioid systems

 • Rossi, Mark